DevOps-MBSE/AaC/docs/source/project_documentation/plugins/print_defs.md

 ![Print Defs Command](../../images/examples/print-defs-input-command.png)

-Inputting the above command will output the following to terminal:
+The following terminal output is only a small piece of the full output when the above command is given:

 ![Print Defs Output](../../images/examples/print-defs-output.png)